-Doors are rarely sold with their original frames and these are difficult to remove, store and reinstall.
-Some dealers offer to make frames in the desired style in old pitch pine with the identical appearance.
+Some doors are sold with their original frames (including casing, jambs, etc.).
+The careful dismantling of these requires more precautions.
+When the original frames are absent, some dealers offer to make new frames in the desired style from reclaimed wood with the identical appearance.

 Dealers in reclaimed doors also usually offer a wide range of hardware.